rdbcasillas/rdbcasillas.github.io/_posts/essays/2016-04-04-better-comments.md

 ---
 layout: post
-title: "A post cataloging science fictiony ideas"
+title: "Towards a better commenting system"
+category: essays

 ---

-##A Commenting system that filters bullshit and encourages a well reasoned and civilized discussion.

-####What is a civil conversation?
+###What is a civil conversation?
 We are a species that loves to communicate opinions and ideas.
 Opinions and ideas are a form of advertisement that market the audience about our personalities.
 Until the arrival of the internet, for most people(not businesses) the medium for these advertisements used to be face to face talk or